Akuli/terminal-pacman/README.md

 # terminal-pacman
-This PacMan game clone runs on terminal.
+This PacMan game clone runs entirely on a terminal or command prompt.

 ![Screenshot](screenshot.png)